Plane with 22 people, including 4 Indians, on board missing in Nepal's mountains | Business

 The aircraft lost contact with the tower from the sky above Ghorepani on the Pokhara-Jomsom air route, aviation sources said.

-It is suspected that the aircraft crashed in the Dhaulagiri area, My Republica newspaper quoted DSP Ram Kumar Dani of Mustang as saying.
+It is suspected that the aircraft crashed in the Dhaulagiri area, the paper quoted DSP Ram Kumar Dani of Mustang as saying.

-Dani said that a helicopter had flown from Jomsom to search for the aircraft.
+A helicopter that flew from Pokhara in search of the missing aircraft has returned without any success due to bad weather.
+The weather condition at the Pokhara-Jomsom route is currently cloudy with rainfall, affecting the search, according to the airline's sources.

+Nepal Army and Nepal Police personnel have been dispatched to carry out a search through land route.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)